-Keep your drapes closed, using dust-free cleaning products, and vacuuming every day or two (or more if necessary).
+Keep your drapes closed, use dust-free cleaning products, and vacuum every day or two (or more if necessary).

 Schedule Regular Grooming Appointments if Needed to Trim the Coat and More Thoroughly Clean the Dog’s Skin

-This is especially important for heavier coated breeds that need to be groomed more often, such as poodles and golden retrievers.
+This is especially important for heavier coated breeds, such as poodles and golden retrievers, that need to be groomed more often.

 Be Sure Your Veterinarian Knows About any Allergies and is Aware of What Treatments (if any) Have Been or are being Used

-This information will help ensure there is no allergic reaction with vaccinations or other medications.
+This information will help ensure there is no allergic reaction to vaccinations or other medications.